drbuys/MeteorToDoList/README.md

 Removed App Import from main.jsx
 Removed Equality operator from App.jsx line 47
-Removed onClick function from the delete button in Task.jsx
+Removed onClick function from the delete button in Task.jsx Commented out the ref parameter in the input text box